 Which brings us back to the Breakfast Club interview.

-Lil’ Duval’s opinion has been taken up by cisnormative people (people who believe heterosexuality to be the norm) who feel not telling a sexual partner about your gender identity takes away their right to choose.
+Lil’ Duval’s opinion has been taken up by cisnormative people (people who believe that gender binaries are the norm: there are only two genders) who feel not telling a sexual partner about your gender identity takes away their right to choose.
 And that it can be a form of sexual assault.
 This is because sex is only legal when it is safe and entirely consensual – a person must be aware and readily capable of saying no to all aspects of any sexual experience.

 Purposefully failing to disclose one's gender identity means leaving out information that could expose the other person to possible emotional or mental pain if they found out.